mozilla/fxa-oauth-server/docs/api.md

 - `client_id`: The client_id of the respective client.
 - `scope`: An array of scopes allowed for this token.
 - `email`: The email of the respective user.
+- `created_at`: The token creation time in milliseconds since Epoch.

 **Example:**